jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.1.8 VectorPointsToRaster
+#### 7.1.9 VectorPointsToRaster

-Converts a vector containing points into a raster.
+Converts a vector containing points into a raster..

 *Parameters*: